 Each of these types of divorce has different requirements and a timeline.

-Some couples negotiate a divorce agreement outside of court.
-Others need to go to trial.
+Some divorcing spouses can reach an agreement outside of court.
+Others need the help of a judge to resolve their divorce.
 Some may rely on or need help enforcing a prenuptial or postnuptial agreement.
-No matter your unique situation, our firm can identify the best strategy for a great outcome.
-We will work with you to solve the complicated issues of custody, support, and others that may arise in your divorce.
+Whether your divorce is contested or uncontested, our firm can identify the right strategy for a great outcome.
+We will work with you to resolve custody, support, and other issues that may arise.

 Your Property and Assets